 How is it diagnosed?

-Your doctor may ask about your symptoms, such as whether you often have heartburn.
-If you do, your doctor may recommend a medicine that reduces or blocks stomach acid.
-If your heartburn goes away after you take the medicine, your doctor will probably diagnose GERD.
+Your doctor will ask about your symptoms, such as whether you often have heartburn.
+If you do, your doctor may recommend a medicine that reduces or blocks stomach acid to see if it helps.
+Some people need tests like an upper gastrointestinal (GI) endoscopy or tests for acid in the esophagus.

 How is GERD treated?

 Treatment starts with changing your habits and taking over-the-counter medicines.
-For example, eating several small meals a day instead of three large ones may help.
+For example, not eating for a few hours before bedtime may help.
 Try medicines such as antacids (like Tums) or H2 blockers (like Pepcid).
-If symptoms persist, a doctor may suggest more testing, a change in medicine, or surgery.
+If you don't get better, a doctor may suggest more testing or a change in medicine.
+Some people need surgery.

 What can you do to reduce your symptoms?

 Take your medicines as directed.
 These may include prescription or over-the-counter medicines.
 Eat several small meals a day.
 Avoid foods that make your GERD worse, like chocolate, mint, and spicy foods.
 After eating, wait 2 to 3 hours before lying down.
-For night-time symptoms, raise the head of your bed 6 to 8 inches.
+For symptoms when you are trying to sleep, raise the head of your bed 6 to 8 inches.

 Health Tools